MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Update-MgBetaCommunicationOnlineMeetingRegistration.md

 ## SYNOPSIS
 Update the details of a meetingRegistration object assciated with an onlineMeeting on behalf of the organizer.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgCommunicationOnlineMeetingRegistration](/powershell/module/Microsoft.Graph.CloudCommunications/Update-MgCommunicationOnlineMeetingRegistration?view=graph-powershell-v1.0)

 ## SYNTAX